greenonline/TinyTextAdventure_in_ZIL/README.md

 %
 ```

 I guess the installer for `dotnet` might be easier, as it should set the paths?
 However, the installer requires MacOS 12.
 Catalina just isn't good enough.
 So, I gave up.
-Pontless!!!!
+Ponitless!!!!

 Trying 9.0.2, and 9.0.0 RC1, resulted in the same issue.